SHTOOLS/SHTOOLS/README.md

 * Use of both regularly sampled geographic grids and grids appropriate for Gauss-Legendre quadrature.

-* Spherical harmonic transforms proven to be accurate up to about degree 2800.
+* Spherical harmonic transforms proven to be accurate up to about degree 2800 for the Fortran 95 code, and beyond using the DUCC0 backend.

-* Perform localized multitaper spectral analyses, or expand functions in terms of localized Slepian bases.
+* Perform localized multitaper spectral analyses, or expand gridded data in terms of localized Slepian basis functions.

 * Support for standard data and file formats, including *xarray* and *netcdf*.